grepeverything/Solana-Paper-Wallet-with-Staking/README.md

 4. Use derivation path `m/44'/501'/0'/0'` to match `cold-wallet-address.txt`.

 ## Conclusion
 This guide covers creating a secure Solana paper wallet with staking using offline signing.

-Try transferring the cold wallet balance back to the hot wallet as an exercise.
+Try constructing the transactions to transfer the cold wallet balance back to the hot wallet as an exercise.

 Consider a small SOL donation to the author: